Biden stares down Republican hecklers in feisty State of the Union speech

-Biden stares down Republican hecklers in feisty State of the Union speech tackling economy, police reform and China
+Biden stares down Republican hecklers in feisty State of the Union tackling economy, police reform and China

-Joe Biden engaged in a running back-and-forth with Republicans that at times seemed more like something out of Prime Minster’s Questions than anything in the American parliamentary tradition
+Joe Biden engaged in a running back-and-forth with Republicans that at times seemed more like something out of Prime Minster’s Questions than anything in the American parliamentary tradition.
+Andrew Feinberg writes

-Within the first few minutes of President Joe Biden’s State of the Union address, it was clear the speech he would deliver Tuesday night was not the partisan diatribe some presidents have delivered at the outset of a period divided government in years past.
+Within the first few minutes of President Joe Biden’s State of the Union address, it was clear the speech he would deliver Tuesday night was not going to be a partisan diatribe.

-Instead of the standard pleasantries presidents have used begin the annual ritual for decades, Mr Biden opened with a joke, asking Chief Justice John Roberts for a “court order” allowing him to skip Sunday’s Super Bowl while allowing First Lady Jill Biden to watch her beloved Philadelphia Eagles.
+Instead of the standard pleasantries presidents have used to begin the annual ritual for decades, Mr Biden opened with a joke, asking Chief Justice John Roberts for a “court order” allowing him to skip Sunday’s Super Bowl while allowing First Lady Jill Biden to watch her beloved Philadelphia Eagles.

 Turning next to the upper tier of the rostrum behind him, the president offered his congratulations to the new Republican Speaker of the House – a man who has vowed to block much of his and his party’s agenda on the way to denying him a second term – Representative Kevin McCarthy of California.